A Datalog-based Computational Model for Coordination-free, Data-Parallel Systems

-We are now able to prove the (restricted version of the) CALM conjecture for \textit{rsfd} systems:
+We are now able to prove the restricted version of the CALM conjecture for \textit{bsp} systems (Contribution 4):

-\begin{te} A query can be parallelly computed by a coor\-dination-free transducer network if and only if chained and expressible in Datalog. \end{te} \begin{proof} Starting from the if direction, by Lemma \ref{lm:parallel_monotonic} we know that a chained Datalog query can be parallelly computed by an oblivious hashing transducer network $\mathcal{N} \in \mathbfcal{CN}$.
+\begin{theorem} A query can be parallelly computed by a coor\-dination-free transducer network iff it is monotone and connected. \end{theorem}

+\begin{proof} Starting from the if direction, by Proposition \ref{lm:embarassing_monotonic} we know that a connected {\sc datalog} (\ie monotonic) query can be parallelly computed by an oblivious hashing transducer network $\mathcal{N} \in \mathbfcal{CN}$.
 It remains to show that $\mathcal{N}$ is coordination-free.
-We can notice that, being the transducer network monotonic, no coordination pattern can occur because of indirect information flow (a necessary condition for an indirect flow to exists is the presence of a negated literal).
-On the other side it may occurs because of direct information flow caused by broadcasting rules.
-Let $\mathcal{N}^\prime \in \mathbfcal{CN}$ a specification (not necessarily different from $\mathcal{N}$) such that $\mathcal{K}$ is bounded.
-Note that a bounded specification exists because every chained Datalog query is hashing by Lemma \ref{lm:embarassing_monotonic}.
-It remains to show that a non trivial configuration $(N, t, P, H)$ exists, such that for every initial instance \textbf{I}, a run $\rho \in \mathcal{S}^{\emph{rsfd}}_{\mathcal{N}_{N, t, P, H}, \textbf{I}}$ exists in which the coordination pattern doesn't appear.
+We can notice that, because the transducer network is monotonic, no coordination pattern can occur because of indirect information flow (from Corollary~\ref{cor:necessary_indirect}).
+On the other hand, a coordination pattern might occur because of direct information flow caused by broadcasting rules.
+Let $\mathcal{N}^\prime \in \mathbfcal{CN}$ be a specification (not necessarily different from $\mathcal{N}$) such that $\mathcal{K}$ is restricted.
+Note that a restricted specification exists because every connected {\sc datalog} query is restricted by Proposition \ref{lm:embarassing_monotonic}.
+It remains to show that a non-trivial configuration $(N, D, H)$ exists, such that for every initial instance \textbf{I}, a run $\rho \in \mathcal{S}^{bsp}_{\mathcal{N}^\prime}(N, D, H, \textbf{I})$ exists where the coordination pattern does not appear.
 Let us assume $H$ to contain a hash function such that every fact emitted is always addressed to the same node.
-Indeed the coordination pattern cannot exists in $\rho$ since all the tuples are addressed to the same node.
-Finally, $\mathcal{N} \in \mathbfcal{CN}$, therefore $\mathcal{N}_{N, t, P, H}$ correctly computes the query.
-For what concern the only-if direction -- although it is well known that a set of monotonic queries exists which are not expressible in Datalog \cite{Afrati:1995:DVP:214597.215185} -- it is covered by Lemma \ref{lm:calm_only_if}. \end{proof}
+Indeed the coordination pattern cannot exists in $\rho$ since all the tuples are not broadcasted but addressed to the same node.
+Finally, $\mathcal{N} \in \mathbfcal{CN}$, therefore $\mathcal{N}_{N, D, H}$ correctly computes the query.

+For what concerns the only-if direction, it is covered by Lemma \ref{lm:calm_only_if}.~\footnote{Note that the Lemma -- and thus the Theorem -- still holds although it is well known that a set of monotonic queries exists which are not expressible in {\sc datalog} \cite{AfratiCY95}.} \end{proof}